A draft horse wearing a well-fitted leather horse collar for heavy work.

 Think of it like choosing the right pair of shoes.
 You wouldn't wear running sneakers for a formal event, and you wouldn't ask your horse to pull a heavy load with a collar designed for light, quick movements.
 Understanding the main types of collars is the first step in finding the right piece of horse tack for your partner.
 Let’s break down the three most common options so you can make a confident choice.

-Full Collars for Heavy Draft Work
+When to Use a Full Collar for Draft Work

 If your horse is involved in heavy pulling, a full collar is the go-to choice.
 This type of collar is built to distribute the weight of a substantial load across the horse's shoulders, which is the strongest part of their body for this kind of work.
 It’s heavily padded and features rigid bars called hames, which is where the traces connect your horse to the plow or wagon.
 Getting the fit just right is non-negotiable.
 A poorly fitted full collar can cause serious pain and even nerve damage, a condition sometimes called "sweeney shoulder," which can put a horse out of work.

-Breast Collars for Lighter Tasks
+Choosing a Breast Collar for Lighter Work

 For lighter pulling and quicker activities, a breast collar is an excellent and versatile option.
 Instead of fitting around the entire neck, it consists of a wide strap that goes across the horse's chest.
 This design makes it much easier and faster to hook up, which is a big plus for casual driving or lighter farm tasks.
 While the fit doesn't have to be as exact as a full collar, you still need to adjust it properly.
 Make sure the strap sits correctly and doesn't put any pressure on your horse's windpipe, allowing them to breathe freely and comfortably while they work.

-Hybrid Collars for Competitive Driving
+Are Hybrid Collars Right for Competition?

 Hybrid collars are a more modern design that blends features from both full and breast collars.
 They are flexible, less padded than a full collar, and wrap around the horse's neck to provide a good surface for pulling.
 You’ll often see these in competitive driving, where freedom of movement and efficiency are key.
 They offer a great balance of support for lighter, faster work without the bulk of a traditional draft collar.
 This specialized design is tailored for performance, giving competitive horses the comfort and functionality they need to move with precision and grace in the ring.